Arizona Cardinals vs. Seattle Seahawks NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - The Cardinals have one win ATS (1-1) as 6.5-point favorites or greater at home.

-- Arizona has hit the over in three of seven home games this season.
+- In seven games at home this year, Arizona has gone over the total three times.

-- The average point total in Cardinals home games this season is 48.2 points, 0.2 more than this matchup's over/under (48).
+- Cardinals home games this season average 48.2 total points, 0.2 more than this contest's over/under (48).

-- On the road, Seattle is 3-5 overall and 4-4 against the spread.
+- Away from home, Seattle is 3-5 overall and 4-4 against the spread.

-- On the road, the Seahawks are unbeaten ATS (1-0) as 6.5-point underdogs or more.
+- The Seahawks are unbeaten ATS (1-0) away from home as 6.5-point underdogs or more.

-- This season, in eight away games, Seattle has gone over the total twice.
+- This year, in eight road games, Seattle has gone over the total twice.

 Powered by Data Skrive.